 Features and Connectivity:

-While design-wise having slight differences, what separates the Bose 500, would definitely be the LCD display.
-Additionally, Bose 500 sports sleek and modern LCD displays that let you know the time and the current song that is playing, so you won’t need to pull your smartphone every time.
+While design-wise having slight differences, what separates the Bose 500, would definitely be the LCD screen.
+Additionally, Bose 500 sports sleek and modern LCD screen that let you know the time and the current song that is playing, so you won’t need to pull your smartphone every time.

-Another difference would be, that the Bose 500 packs 8 microphone arrays while its little brother, Bose 300 has 6.
+Another difference would be, that the Bose home speaker 500 packs 8 microphone arrays while its little brother, Bose 300 has 6.
 This is a minor difference, still a difference nonetheless.

 Please take into consideration that those differences don’t make the Bose 300 any bad, they are just additionals and the compromise on price makes up for it since the Bose 300 comes in cheaper than its older brother.

-As for the Assistants, both speakers feature built-in Alexa and Google assistant, at the same time both have 3.5mm Audi Jack ports.
+As for the Voice Assistant, both speakers feature built in Alexa voice assistants, at the same time both have 3.5mm Audi Jack ports.
 They have flexible connectivity that includes WiFi, Bluetooth, and Airplay 2.

 Being from the Bose family, both Bose 300 and 500 are compatible with each other and the rest of Bose Family products.
 Meaning if you feel like there is not enough sound you can pair the devices for a multi-room listening experience.

 What drives their compatibility, is the Bose Music App.
-A software that is viable both in Android and iOS, it let you control multiple Bose smart speakers and at the same time it lets you put all music streaming services in one place like; Spotify, Deezer, Pandora,iHeart Radio, etc.
+A software that is viable both in Android and iOS, it let you control multiple Bose smart speakers and at the same time, the bose music app lets you put all music streaming services in one place like; Spotify, Deezer, Pandora,iHeart Radio, etc.